winebarrel/qrn/README.md

 # qrn

-qrn is a database benchmarking tool.
+qrn is a database load testing tool.

 ## Usage